CalvinPVIII/dar-condition-creator/README.md

   - Remove option to add esp?
 - ~~Going back and readding the same ESP should auto check all items already in the currentConditions~~

-- Unhandled exception when there are no items of selected type in esp
+- ~~Unhandled exception when there are no items of selected type in esp~~ - Add custom handling for no items of select type in esp?

+- Clicking an item in exclude mode switches back to add mode